vesoft-inc/nebula-docs/docs-2.0-en/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 # Deploy a NebulaGraph cluster with RPM/DEB package on multiple servers

 You can deploy a NebulaGraph cluster with RPM or DEB package manually.
-This topic provides an example of deploying a NebulaGraph cluster on multiple servers (machines).
+This topic provides an example of deploying a NebulaGraph cluster across multiple servers (machines).

 !!! note